-As Aon operates as one segment, segment profit or loss is consistent with consolidated reporting as disclosed in the Consolidated Profit and Loss Accounts.
+As Aon operates as one segment, segment profit or loss is consistent with consolidated reporting as disclosed in the Consolidated Statements of Income.
 Refer to Note 3 "Revenue from Contracts with Customers" for further information on revenue by principal service line.